andreygubarev/ansible-routeros/README.md

-# Ansible Collection - andreygubarev.routeros
+# andreygubarev.routeros

-Documentation for the collection.
+Collection for idempotent management of MikroTik RouterOS devices, including upsert of configs.